rivethorn/nuch-docs/content/index.md

 NUCH - Nuxt Content Helper CLI

 #description
-A simple and efficient CLI to manage Markdown content and images for Nuxt Content sites.
+A simple and efficient CLI to manage supported files and images for Nuxt Content sites from your terminal.

 Written in Rust, NUCH makes sure your content is easily managed with just a few commands.